BS: Identifying Bias and Falsehood

 Unofficial Course Title

-This is a new integrative studies course as of Fall 2018.
-It was originally
+This is an integrative studies course first taught in Fall 2018.
+While it was

 Harry Frankfurt.
 In class and in conversation

 we still refer to the course by this title, or simply by "Bullshit".

 The course will consider the ways statements are used for aims other than to

 convey accurate information.
 This disregard for truth results in the

 increasingly difficult task of identifying bias and falsehood in the age of